fossabot/GiG.Core/README.md

 - [GiG.Core.DistributedTracing.Web](docs/GiG.Core.DistributedTracing.Web.md) - Provides an API to register Distributed Tracing for a web application.
 - [GiG.Core.HealthChecks](docs/GiG.Core.HealthChecks.md) - Provides an API to register Health Checks for an application.
 - [GiG.Core.Hosting](docs/GiG.Core.Hosting.md) - Provides an API to register hosting related functionality to an application.
+- [GiG.Core.Hosting.AspNetCore](docs/GiG.Core.Hosting.AspNetCore.md) - Provides an API to register an information endpoint using the EndpointRouteBuilder.
 - [GiG.Core.Http](docs/GiG.Core.Http.md) - Provides an API to create or customise an `HttpClient` without using IOC.
 - [GiG.Core.Http.DistributedTracing](docs/GiG.Core.Http.DistributedTracing.md) - Provides an API to register a `CorrelationIdDelegatingHandler` onto the `HttpClient`.
 - [GiG.Core.Http.MultiTenant](docs/GiG.Core.Http.MultiTenant.md) - Provides an API to register a `TenantDelegatingHandler` onto the `HttpClient`